- Copywriting is the art of selling through writing.

 The 3Ms of content is a content strategy that ensures people will read you.
 These Ms stand for:

-- Myth: write content dispelling myth.
+- Myth: write content dispelling myths.
 A myth is something people hold to be true but which is in fact false.

 - Misconception: a misconception is something people wrongly understand.